ultralytics/ultralytics/README.md

 ## <div align="center">Contribute</div>

 We love your input!
-We want to make contributing to YOLOv5 as easy and transparent as possible.
-Please see our [Contributing Guide](ONTRIBUTING.md) to get started, and fill out the [YOLOv5 Survey](https://ultralytics.com/survey?utm_source=github&utm_medium=social&utm_campaign=Survey) to send us feedback on your experiences.
+We want to make contributing to YOLOv8 as easy and transparent as possible.
+Please see our [Contributing Guide](CONTRIBUTING.md) to get started, and fill out our YOLOv8 [Survey](https://ultralytics.com/survey?utm_source=github&utm_medium=social&utm_campaign=Survey) to send us feedback on your experiences.
 Thank you to all our contributors!

 <!-- SVG image from https://opencollective.com/ultralytics/contributors.svg?width=990 -->
 <a href="https://github.com/ultralytics/yolov5/graphs/contributors"><img src="https://github.com/ultralytics/yolov5/releases/download/v1.0/image-contributors-1280.png"/></a>